11th Street Bridge

-Because of the success of Phase I, FHWA authorized DDOT to proceed with the remaining 20 percent (Phase II) of the project at an additional.
-Phase II of the 11th Street Bridge Project will further improve connections along the I-695 (aka SE/SW Freeway) and lay the groundwork for its reconstruction to a level Boulevard between 8th Street SE and Barney Circle (Pennsylvania Avenue).
-Phase II construction started in July 2012 and is scheduled to be completed in mid-2015.
+Because of the success of Phase I, FHWA authorized DDOT to proceed with the remaining 20 percent (Phase II) of the project.
+Phase II of the 11th Street Bridge Project further improves connections along the I-695 (aka SE/SW Freeway) and lays the groundwork for its reconstruction to a level Boulevard between 8th Street SE and Barney Circle (Pennsylvania Avenue).
+Phase II construction started on July 2012 and was completed in September 2015.

-When completed in mid-2015, Phase II of the 11th Street Bridge Project will:
+Key features of Phase II of the 11th Street Bridge Project:

-- Replace the dilapidated, two-lane I-695 outbound flyover bridge (over M Street) with a new, three-lane bridge.
+- Replaces the dilapidated, two-lane I-695 outbound flyover bridge (over M Street) with a new, three-lane bridge.

-- Provide better access to Capitol Hill and Historic Anacostia via new ramps on 11th Street from the I-695 (aka SE/SW Freeway) and Boulevard.
+- Provides better access to Capitol Hill and Historic Anacostia via new ramps on 11th Street from the I-695 (aka SE/SW Freeway) and Boulevard.

-- Raise the SE/SW freeway approximately 20 feet between 8th and 13th Streets and re-designate it as a Boulevard.
+- Raises the SE/SW freeway approximately 20 feet between 8th and 13th Streets and re-designate it as a Boulevard.

 |Began Construction||December 2009|

 |Northbound I-295 Off-Ramp to Anacostia/Capitol Hill||Early October 2012|